Binding, packing, tucking & padding

 If you want to try binding, try to follow these tips:

-• Find a binder that’s the right size — if your binder is too tight, you may have difficulty breathing, experience pain or your skin may wear away in spots.
-If this is the case, you can alter the binder to fit your body, get a bigger size or try another method.
+• Find a binder that’s the right size — If your binder is too tight, it may cause difficulty breathing, increased pain or cause your skin to break down.
+If this occurs, you can alter the binder to fit your body, get a bigger size or try another method.

-• Choose a binder that’s safe — binding with elastic bandages, duct tape or Saran Wrap is not a safe.
+• Choose a safer binder — Elastic bandages, duct tape or Saran Wrap are not safe ways to bind.
 These methods can restrict blood flow, make it hard to breathe, cause rashes and bruising and even break ribs.

-• Choose a breathable material — ideally your binder will be made of breathable material, such as Lycra.
-Binders made from non-breathable material, can cause sores or rashes on your skin.
+• Choose a breathable material — Examples of breathable material include Lycra and spandex.
+Binders made from non-breathable material can cause sores or rashes on your skin.
 You can minimize these side-effects by applying body powder to your skin before binding or wearing a thin undershirt made of fabric that wicks away sweat underneath your binder.

-• If you are using medical tape — wear a nipple guard under medical grade tape, and remove it with a skin-safe adhesive-remover.
+• If you are using medical tape — Wear a nipple guard under medical grade tape, and remove it with a skin-safe adhesive-remover.
 If you find removal hard, try using protective barrier skin wipes before applying tape.
+Do not wrap the tape around your chest (joining end to end).

 Binding resources